bsdpot/potluck/vault/README.md

 ## Unseal Node
 (This stage of development of the pot image doesn't yet include HTTPS on the unseal node.
 Please include the parameter ```-address=http://<IP>:8200``` to any ```vault``` commands```)

 This vault instance exists to generate unseal keys.
 It must first be initialised.
+Please save this information securely.

 ```
 $ pot term vault-unseal